Fresh fruit all year round from your own backyard really can be enjoyed by those living in a temperate-climate.

 In Holland they used to sneer and call strawberries coloured-water until researchers found out just how important they are for the eyes.

-Oranges and naartjes, limes and lemons of course are marvellous.
+Oranges, limes and lemons of course are marvellous.
 I have to be careful as they give me gout if not properly ripe.
-Freshly-squeezed OJ raises my blood glucose alarmingly too, but it is totally ameliorated by a short walk; instead of being stored in adipose tissue, it’s turned into glycogen for use by our muscles.
+Freshly-squeezed OJ raises my blood glucose alarmingly too but it is totally ameliorated by a short walk; instead of being stored in adipose tissue, the sugars are turned into glycogen for use by our muscles.

 A starchy-meal should always be followed by a little exercise.

 Plums, peaches and mulberries are the order of the day.
-Much will be eaten raw, often straight from the tree, with stale-jokes about half a worm, but we also stew them and make jam[2].
+Much will be eaten raw, often straight from the tree with stale-jokes about half a worm; but one can also stew them and make jam[2].

 Do you know about the remarkable research of Dr George Campbell?
 After two decades of having 20 teaspoons of sugar per day (about 30kg per year), you will most likely be diabetic.
 One cola has about 10tsp.
-Add to that other refined starches daily like mealie-meal and white rice, and you’re a gonna.
+Add to that other refined starches daily like maize-meal and white rice; you’re a gonna.

-Some of this comes with a little controversy for the greenie; several of these are invasive, but only mildly so in the Midlands.
+Some of this comes with a little controversy for the greenie.
+Several of these fruits are invasive; but only mildly so in the Midlands where we live.
 Life is full of compromises.
 There are virtually no indigenous fruits in South Africa.
-And so too if you are banting; in my book it’s the refined carbs that are the killer.
+And so too if you are banting; in my book it’s the refined carbs that are the killers.

 Lest I make this seem overly simple, there is a cost involved; time to plant, fertilise with compost and worm-wee.
 Then you must reap, wash and sometimes peel this abundant harvest of food.
 Alas it’s so much easier to pick up punnets of delicious looking strawberries and grapes at the supermarket; the real expense may not be at the till but years later consulting the oncologist.
 Some accuse me of being an alarmist; perhaps so.